 Play Video View Fees

-Jeff Kreisler is a former stand-up comedian, behavioral economics expert, financial columnist, and best-selling author whose prized insights on the intersection of behavioral science and money help audiences better understand why people do the things they do, especially when it comes to finance.
-Jeff’s research on how human behavior drives spending and saving habits, economic ebbs and flows, and the future of our markets led to his best-selling book, Dollars and Sense: How We Misthink Money and How to Spend Smarter.
-His book was named “Best Book of the Year” by Business Insider, Audible, The Huffington Post, and The Washington Post.
-It was also named the “#1 Book Every FinTech Professional Should Read in 2018” by the global fintech company, Strands.
+Jeff Kreisler is a best-selling author and financial columnist whose prized insights on the intersection of behavioral science and money help audiences better understand why people do the things they do, especially when it comes to finance.
+Jeff’s research on how human behavior drives spending and saving habits, economic ebbs and flows, and the future of our markets led to his best-selling book Dollars and Sense: How We Misthink Money and How to Spend Smarter.
+The work was named a “Best Book of the Year” by Business Insider, Audible, Huffington Post, and The Washington Post.
+It was also named the “#1 Book Every FinTech Professional Should Read in 2018” by the global fintech company Strands.

 Jeff is the host of the forthcoming “Dollars & NonSense” podcast.
-He has given two different TEDx Talks, is the executive producer of The Final Edition Radio Hour, a writer for Comedy Central, TheStreet.com, Nickelodeon, and IFC, and cast member of Shoot The Messenger, which is a show from the co-creator of The Daily Show.
+He has also given two different TEDx talks, is Executive Producer of The Final Edition Radio Hour, writer for Comedy Central, TheStreet.com, Nickelodeon and IFC, and cast member of Shoot The Messenger (a show from the co-creator of The Daily Show).

-Behavioral Finance For Investors & Wealth Managers: A Guide For Professional Investors & Fund Managers On The Forces Impacting Their Money Management Decisions.
+Behavioral Finance for Investors and Wealth Managers: A Guide for Professional Investors and Fund Managers on the Forces Impacting Their Money Management Decisions.
 In this tailored talk for wealth managers, Jeff Kreisler not only covers his primary research on behavioral economics but also explores the ways human psychology impacts client relationships with financial professionals.

 Touching on things like how to build trust and win new clients, how to lead people to make more rational decisions that are not rooted in emotion, and how to encourage clients to “compete on saving” rather than on spending, Kreisler offers a fast-paced and informative look at the human behavior that drives client interactions with money and financial institutions—plus how to talk to clients in a way that drives moves the needle more closely towards win-win scenarios.